rte-france/rte-france.github.io/docs/project_template.md

 documentation: # a link to your documentation page (optional, remove line if not used)
 community: # a link to your community (slack, github, ...) page (optional, remove line if not used)
 tags: # some tags to describe your project
+permalink: # permalink to your page, must start with "/projects/" (see other projects for example)
 ---

 Free text here (written in markdown) to describe your project.